cyberspace1902/Cyber-Space-Guide/CommonSolution/index.md

 > Please login Ubisoft Connect with the email and password we gave.

+## EPIC Games Issue
+### 1. I can't found the game in library/Game library keep loading

+> This is the bug/server issue of Epic Games Client, please put Epic Games in background and check again soon.

+## Standalone Offline/EA Issue
+### 1. I can't play the game with my controller.
+(Standalone Offline)

+> Add the game into Steam library as non steam game and enable steam input.
+For details please ask us at Shopee or google search for tutorials.

+### 2. I can't launch the game with the patch, it appear error when launching game with launcher.

+> Make sure u choose the game folder location as the install destination when u install the patch instead of anywhere, follow steps 4 of the tutorial.

+### 3. EA app appear when I launch game.

+> Please launch the game with the launcher we provide, for Fifa series please make sure you have installed the patch in game folder instead of anywhere.

-### Hope the solution we provide will help you when we are not online.
+### We will always update this note.
+Hope the solution we provide will help you when we are not online.
 If the solution of the issue didn't list above or not work, please contact us at Shopee, we will reply you asap!